-8..1 General
+8.4.1 General

-Each GeoAdhoc router shall maintain a local sequence number that determines the Sequence Number (SN) field of the next GeoNetworking packet to be transmitted.
+Each GeoAdhoc router shall maintain a local sequence number per GAGH that determines the Sequence Number (SN) field of the next GeoNetworking packet to be transmitted.

-8..2 Maintenance
+8.4.2 Maintenance

-The SN shall be initialized to 0.
+For a GAGH, the SN shall be initialized to 0.
 For every GeoNetworking packet P, the sequence number SN(P) shall be incremented as follows:

 with SN(P) being the sequence number of the GeoNetworking packet and SN_MAX the largest possible sequence number.
 The resulting sequence number shall be included in the GeoNetworking packet.